mmisono/vatic/README.md

     $ source ../.env/bin/activate

-Also, you must install OpenCV python bindings for this to work.
+Also, you must install the OpenCV Python bindings for this to work.
 You can find instructions on how to do this online.
 In order to install these bindings in your virtualenv you must run the following commands:

     $ cd /usr/lib/python2.7/dist-packages/
     $ cp cv* path/to/project/.env/lib/python2.7/site-packages/

-Depending on the location of your python install and OpenCV install the opencv python bindings might be in another location including:
+Depending on the location of your python install and OpenCV install the OpenCV Python bindings might be in another location including:
   - /usr/local/lib/python2.7/dist-packages/
   - /usr/local/lib/python2.7/site-packages/